helencalderon/helenc/_posts/2020-01-12-information-architecture.md

 layout: post
 company: City, University of London
 project: Information achitecture redesign
-description: Overhaul of the information architecture of a univeristy website
+description: Designing a new information architecture for a public-body website with lots of information and disparate users
 skills: User interviews, card sorts, tree tests, stakeholder management
 year: 2019
-permalink: /information-architecture-redesign-at-city-university-of-london/
+permalink: /information-architecture-redesign/

 ---